EdDataScienceEES/tutorial-ChiantiRuan/index.md

 ```

 ### <a name="section1">1.
-What are t-test and Chi-squared test, and why are they important? </a>
+What is t-test, and why is it important? </a>

-#### Understand their statistical relevance
+#### Understand its statistical relevance

-T-tests and Chi-squared tests are two foundational tools in statistical inference.
-They help answer critical questions in science and social research.
+A t test is a statistical test that is used to compare the means of two groups.
+It is often used in hypothesis testing to determine whether a process or treatment actually has an effect on the population of interest, or whether two groups are different from one another.
 For instance:

--   **t-test**: Are two sample means statistically different?
-Example: "Do students in online classes score higher than those in traditional classes?"
+- "Do students in online classes score higher than those in traditional classes?"

--   **Chi-squared test**: Is there an association between two categorical variables?
-Example: "Is there a link between diet type and health outcomes?"
+- "Are the differences in exam scores between male and female students significant?"

 These tests provide robust frameworks to evaluate hypotheses and are widely applied across various fields, including biology, psychology, and business analytics.

-In science, many questions revolve around identifying differences or associations.
-For example, we might ask, "Are the differences in exam scores between male and female students significant?" or "Is there a link between smoking and lung cancer?"
-These types of questions can be addressed using statistical methods like t-tests and Chi-squared tests.
-Whether you're just starting with R or looking to enhance your knowledge of these tests, this tutorial will walk you through their application and interpretation step by step.

-We define t-test and Chi-squared test as follows:

--   **t-test**: The t-test is a  statistical analysis that assists in deciding whether there is a significant difference between the means of two groups.
-This analysis assumes that the data collected follows a normal distribution.
-It is often used when the data sets are related to each other.

--   **Chi-squared test**: The chi-square test is a statistical analysis used to check if a significant relationship exists between two categorical variables in a sample.
-It does this by comparing the observed frequencies in each category of a cross-tabulation to the frequencies we expect by chance.

-Here are the differences of t-test and Chi-squared test:

-- The t-test determines if the means of two groups are significantly different.

-- The chi-square test checks if a relationship exists between two categorical variables.
+##### Assumptions:

+The t test is a parametric test of difference, meaning that it makes the same assumptions about your data as other parametric tests.
+The t test assumes your data:

+- Normal distribution
+- Homogeneity of variance
-- T-test requires data to meet assumptions: normal distribution, homogeneity of variance, and interval or ratio level of measurement.
+- Interval or ratio level of measurement

-- The chi-square test assumes that variables are categorical, the data is a random sample, and the expected frequency for each cell is 5 or more.
+Note that a t test can only be used when comparing the means of two groups (a.k.a. pairwise comparison).
+If you want to compare more than two groups, or if you want to do multiple pairwise comparisons, use an ANOVA test or a post-hoc test.

 #### Learn appropriate scenarios for their use

-For **t-tests** and **chi-squared tests**, appropriate scenarios depend on the type of data and the research question being addressed:

-##### **t-Tests**
 t-tests are appropriate in the following scenarios:

 1. **Numerical Data**: When the data is continuous (e.g., height, weight, or length measurements).